There are many events in Mazatlán, Mexico that are held annually in which you can participate in on your Mazatlán visit!

 This is a very scenic race because part of it takes place next to the ocean!
 Depending on the weather, the temperature can get hot at this time of year.
 Even though the race is early in the morning, it can still get hot.
 The entry fees are reasonable and there is an english speaking registration desk.

 The marathon is back on December 1-3, 2023.
-It will be done in conjunction with a triathlon.
+It will be done in conjunction with the triathlon.

 The Mazatlán Comedy Club is a monthly comedy show.

-For 2023, it will happen at the Hotel La Siesta in Olas Altas in the afternoon.
-They are going to use comedians from the cruise ships.
+For 2023, it took place at the Hotel La Siesta in Olas Altas in the afternoon.
+They used comedians from the cruise ships.
+We are waiting for information about the 2023-2024 season shows.

 Website: Mazatlán Comedy Club